-The category of occurrents centers around the more intuitive notion of processes.
-It captures processes themselves and several other categories that can be derived from processes and share the feature of being extended in time (in various ways).
-Accordingly, processes have special connections to time entities, i.e., to chronoids and their boundaries.
-Some examples of occurrents include: a rhinitis, seen as a sequence of different states of inflammation; writing a letter; sitting in front of a computer viewed as a state extended in time; a clinical trial; the treatment of a patient; the development of a cancer; a lecture in the sense of an actual event as well as a series of actual events, but opposed to the abstract notion of lecture; an examination.
+Temporal complexes are the most general kind of concrete individuals which have a temporal extension.
+The temporal extension of a temporal complex is a mereological sum of a non-empty set of chronoids.
+Processes form the most important sub-class of temporal complexes, and occurrents centers around the notion of process.
+Occurrents are dependent entities that are related to processes in various ways.
+Some examples of processes or ocurrents include: a rhinitis, seen as a sequence of different states of inflammation; writing a letter; sitting in front of a computer viewed as a state extended in time; the execution of a clinical trial; the treatment of a patient; the development of a cancer; a lecture in the sense of an actual event as well as a series of actual events, but opposed to the abstract notion of lecture; an examination.